team-theta-dtids/final-project/README.md

 ### Running the code

-Open Notebook `main.ipynb` and run all the cells.
+Open Notebook `main_new.ipynb` and run all the cells.